whughesy27/Number-Conversion-Program-and-Calculator/Documentation/Stuff to do with the UI.md

             //code goes here
         }
 ```
 The subroutine will execute the code within it when the textbox becomes unfocused.
-In this case it will carry out decimal to hex and binary.
+In this case it will carry out decimal to hex and binary conversions.
 'decLF' = decimal lost focus